dayjs/dayjs-website/docs/Installation.md

 axel -an 8 https://unpkg.com/dayjs -o dayjs.min.js
 ```

-Or any download tools you favourite.
+Or any download tools you favorite.